EgisGuzav/TodoListWithLaravelVue/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 <p>
-	As the description of the repository says, this is a small project that I made following the basic structure of
+	As the description of the repository says, this is a small project that I've made following the basic structure of
-	<a href="https://www.youtube.com/watch?app=desktop&v=UHSipe7pSac&ab_channel=Scrypster">this video</a> by the user
+	<a href="https://www.youtube.com/watch?app=desktop&v=UHSipe7pSac&ab_channel=Scrypster">this video</a> by the user Youtube
 	<a href="https://www.youtube.com/channel/UCR1_G0EoEIb87wi3GPlk-CQ">Scrypster</a>.
 </p>

 <p>
-	The original creator makes the application in Vue 2 and Laravel 8, whereas I've made it with Vue 3 and Laravel 9.
+	The original creator makes the application in Vue 2 and Laravel 8, whereas I've made it in Vue 3 and Laravel 9.
 	I've also made use of Bootstrap 5 to give some basic yet elegant style to the elements.
 </p>